Azure/azure-sdk-for-python/sdk/modelsrepository/azure-iot-modelsrepository/README.md

 print("{} resolved in {} interfaces".format(dtmi, len(models)))
 ```

-By default the client will use whichever [dependency resolution mode](#dependency-resolution-mode, "Dependency resolution mode") it was configured with at instantiation when retreiving models.
-However, this behaviour can be overridden by passing any of the valid options in as an optional keyword argument to `.get_models()`
+By default the client will use whichever [dependency resolution mode](#dependency-resolution-mode, "Dependency resolution mode") it was configured with at instantiation when retrieving models.
+However, this behavior can be overridden by passing any of the valid options in as an optional keyword argument to `.get_models()`

 ```python
 dtmi = "dtmi:com:example:TemperatureController;1"